-This tool helps people who want to work out a piece of music from a recording so as to transcribe it or play it themselves.
+Transcribe! helps people who want to work out a piece of music from a recording so as to transcribe it or play it themselves.

-It can also be used for play-along practice as you can change pitch and speed, plus store and recall loops to practice all keys, plus you can slow down or speed up. ‘
+It can also be used for play-along practice as you can change the pitch and speed, plus store and recall loops to practice all keys, plus you can slow down or speed up. ‘